Pea soup with beef bone

 Step 1:

-How to cook pea soup on beef bone?
-Prepare the products.
-Why is meat taken on bones?
-With it, the soup turns out to be especially rich and fragrant.
-Choose split peas, they boil better.
-Wash the vegetables well under running water with a brush.
+How do you make pea soup with a beef bone?
+Gather the ingredients.
+Why bone-in meat?
+It makes the soup especially rich and fragrant.
+Choose split peas—they break down better.
+Scrub the vegetables well under running water with a brush.

 Step 2:

-Pre-rinse the peas and soak them in cold water for several hours (from 3 to 8, I sometimes leave them overnight).
-Then drain the water, and put the peas and meat in a saucepan.
-Fill them with water and put them to cook on a small fire.
-Bring the water to a boil and remove the foam.
-There will be a lot of it, both from meat and from peas.
-It is better not to leave the stove at this time.
-Then make the fire minimal and leave the soup to cook for 1.5-2 hours, depending on the quality of the meat.
+Rinse the peas and soak them in cold water for several hours (3 to 8; I sometimes leave them overnight).
+Then drain the water and put the peas and meat in a pot.
+Cover them with water and set them to cook over low heat.
+Bring the water to a boil and skim off the foam—there'll be plenty of it, from both the meat and the peas.
+It's best not to walk away from the stove at this point.
+Then turn the heat to its lowest and let the soup cook for 1.5–2 hours, depending on the quality of the meat.

 Step 3:

-While the soup is cooking, prepare the vegetables.
+While the soup cooks, prep the vegetables.
 Peel the potatoes and cut them into small pieces.
-When the meat is ready, throw it into the soup.
+When the meat is done, add the potatoes to the soup.
 Cook for another 15 minutes.

 Step 4:

-Prepare the roast.
-How to make a roast?
-Peel and finely chop the onion, grate the peeled carrots on a fine grater.
-Fry the vegetables in a frying pan with vegetable oil.
-Fry them over low heat, stirring, until soft.
-Put the roast in the soup after the potatoes are ready.
+Make the sauté.
+How do you make it?
+Peel and finely chop the onion, and grate the peeled carrots on the fine side of a grater.
+Fry the vegetables in a skillet with vegetable oil over low heat, stirring, until soft.
+Add the sauté to the soup once the potatoes are done.

 Step 5:

-Add salt to the soup, add the bay leaf, bring to a boil.
-Boil it for another 10 minutes, then turn it off, cover it with a lid and let it stand for 20 minutes.
-The soup will become even thicker and will be saturated with aromas.
+Salt the soup, add the bay leaf, and bring it to a boil.
+Simmer it for another 10 minutes, then turn it off, cover it, and let it sit for about 20 minutes.
+The soup will get even thicker and soak up the flavors.

 Step 6:

-Serve the soup with herbs, putting a piece of beef in each plate.
-Bon appetit!
+Serve the soup with fresh herbs, putting a piece of beef in each bowl.
+Enjoy your meal!

 Caloric content of the products possible in the composition of the dish